apersongithub/rammerhead-1/README.md

 ## Thanks to OlyB for the name idea.

-> proxy based on testcafe-hammerhead (default password is `sharkie4life`, if you deployed from this repo you can ignore the password field)
+> proxy based on testcafe-hammerhead (default password is `sharkie4life`, if you deployed from this repo you can ignore this)

 Demo link: https://demo-opensource.rammerhead.org